-Dozier’s slam leads Royals to 8-6 comeback win over Indians
+Royal flush: Dozier’s slam leads KC to stunning comeback win

-CLEVELAND (AP) — Hunter Dozier’s grand slam capped Kansas City’s stunning five-run rally in the ninth inning off Cleveland closer Brad Hand, giving the Royals an 8-6 win over the Indians on Tuesday night.
+Hunter Dozier’s grand slam capped Kansas City’s five-run rally in the ninth inning off Hand, Cleveland’s previously perfect All-Star closer, as the Royals rallied for an 8-6 win over the Indians on Tuesday night.

-Hand (4-3) was a perfect 22 for 22 in save chances and likely on his way to being an All-Star.
-But the left-hander did not record an out against the Royals, who entered the ninth down 6-3 before storming back.
+Hand (4-3) had been 22 for 22 in save chances and is likely on his way to being selected to represent the Indians when they host the All-Star game at Progressive Field next month.

-Nicky Lopez had an RBI infield single before Kansas City loaded the bases and Dozier connected on Hand’s first pitch for his first career grand slam and 13th homer.

-It was an unexpected comeback by the Royals, who have blown leads in a major league-leading 27 games.

 Most Read Stories